NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 ------------------

 Curiosity has two navcam sensors (left and right) mounted on a stereo rig.
-Each acquires images at a resolution of 1024 x 1024 pixels.
+Each records images at a resolution of 1024 x 1024 pixels.
 The field of view is 45 degrees.

 .. _msl_challenges: